udayaKherath/House-Price-Prediction/README.md

 ![Figure 1](https://raw.githubusercontent.com/udayaKherath/House-Price-Prediction/main/img1.png)

 ## Deployment
-The final model is deployed using [deployment method, e.g., Flask API] and can be accessed at [endpoint].
+The final model is deployed using Flask API.
 Users can input house features and receive a predicted price.

 ## Conclusion
 This project demonstrates the process of developing a house price prediction ML model from data preprocessing to model deployment.
-Further improvements could include [potential improvements, e.g., incorporating additional features, fine-tuning hyperparameters].
+Further improvements could include incorporating additional features, fine-tuning hyperparameters